 The Google EMM enrollment section has been moved from Company Settings section to Apps | Play Store.

-This view is only available for endpoints that have not been enrolled with Managed Google Play.
+This view is only available for tenants that have not been enrolled with Managed Google Play.

 Improved Provision Template UX